LucasBorza/network-notebook/Documentation/BGP.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Border Gateway Protocol (BGP)** is the protocol backing the core routing decisions on the Internet.
-It maintains a table of IP networks or \'prefixes\' which designate network reachability among autonomous systems (AS).
+It maintains a table of IP networks or 'prefixes' which designate network reachability among autonomous systems (AS).
 It is described as a path vector protocol.
 BGP does not use traditional Interior Gateway Protocol (IGP) metrics, but makes routing decisions based on path, network policies and/or rulesets.
 For this reason, it is more appropriately termed a reachability protocol rather than routing protocol.

 BGP is an advanced path vector protocol and includes the following: